Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 A useful rule in agencies: if you can’t forecast cash, you can’t responsibly scale delivery.
 The forecast becomes your “permission slip” for growth.

-How does a CFO improve cash flow in a marketing agency?
+How does a CFO improve cash flow management in a marketing agency?

 A CFO improves cash flow by tightening the gap between when you do the work and when you get paid, while preventing “growth spending” from outrunning collections.